An A-Z of Useful Information

 There is a choice of a school meal or a healthy packed lunch for lunch.
 Please have a look at the leaflet designed by our children for some meal ideas.
 During the summer months sandwiches are often eaten outside on the picnic benches.

-Class Catering offer hot school meals (e.g. main meal, vegetarian option, jacket potato or packed lunch) for £2.20 a day for children in Years 3, 4 and 5.
+Class Catering offer hot school meals (e.g. main meal, vegetarian option, jacket potato or packed lunch) for a charge per day for children in Years 3, 4 and 5.
 Children in Reception, Year 1 and Year 2 are part of the Universal Free School Meals programme which starts in September.
 As such, parents of children in Reception, Year 1 or Year 2 do not pay for lunches but will need to order lunches from Class Catering in advance.

 As meals are cooked at a different site parents wishing to use Class Catering must order meals by the Wednesday before the week they are needed.
 They also need to be paid for in advance for Years 3, 4 or 5.
 Several weeks can be ordered at the same time.
-Please ask Mrs. Freaney at the staff office for more information.
+Please ask at the office for more information.

 If your child is ill or you change your mind then it is parents’ responsibility to phone Class Catering by 9.30am to inform them to ensure a credit/refund.
 Their number is 07545 205864.

 Should your child have a medical condition please let staff know.
 Asthma inhalers are kept in the classroom.
 With the exception of inhalers, staff do not administer medication in school without the prior agreement.
 Only medication prescribed by a doctor will be administered at school.
 Parents must complete a form giving permission and details of dosage and timings.